vladbelozertsev/ts-imports-sort-alphabetically/README.md

 ## Caution

-Extension edit your imports and remove code between `import ...` statements.
+Extension edit your imports and remove all non-import strings between `import ...` statements.
 It means comments or code will be removed.\
 For example:\
 `import { A } from "./a"; // some comment` \
 `const foo = "bar";`\
 `import { B } from "./b";`\
-Extension will remove `//some comment` and `const foo = "bar";` strings.
+Extension will remove `// some comment` and `const foo = "bar";` strings.

 ## Disable